boetiusj/hugo/content/blog/wood-rot.md

 Because of these material and design changes and the consequences of those decisions, there are whole tracts of homes in many cities in which the [entire exterior shell](/exterior-painting-kansas-city/) has been compromised.
 Re-siding is the only option - either remove-and-replace or put new right over the old.

-Regardless of the age of your home, Crestwood Painting has [painters that are well-trained](/crestwood-people/) and well-equipped to handle whatever challenge your home might present - old or new.
+Regardless of the age of your home, Crestwood Painting is well-equipped to handle whatever challenge your home might present - old or new.
 Give us a call.